-There is no wrong with this thinking but this should not be primary factor while looking at purchasing property.
+There is no wrong with this thinking but this should not be the primary factor while looking at purchasing a property.

-This is what has happened to me since then, government has removed zoning structure merging all zones.
-They have rolled out express trains for longer distance travel and outer zones making time to commute almost same, thereby neutralizing the positive impact it had on my suburb.
+This is what has happened to me since then, the government has removed zoning structure merging all zones.
+They have rolled out express trains for long-distance travel and outer zones making time to commute almost same, thereby neutralizing the positive impact it had on my suburb.

-Rationale behind this thinking is that, the bigger the mortgage is on the house the more interest I would be paying to the bank year on year.
+The rationale behind this thinking is that the bigger the mortgage is on the house the more interest I would be paying to the bank year on year.
 Eventually when the time comes to sell the property any profit I would have made would be eaten away by my bank.

-With experience I now feel this is the dumbest factor anyone could have while purchasing property.
+With experience, I now feel this is the dumbest factor anyone could have while purchasing a property.

-If a suburb is below the median price of whole market there is reason for it and the reason will continue to persist resisting growth, unless something drastically changes in the area giving a facelift.
+If a suburb is below the median price of the whole market there is the reason for it and the reason will continue to persist resisting growth unless something drastically changes in the area giving a facelift.

 Of all the reasoning that I had then, there was only one thing in common its ‘Me’, what I like, what I want and where I want.

-There is whole set of demographics that one should consider while buying a property, what does your area provide for new couple, young parents, people with children and old age people.
+There is the whole set of demographics that one should consider while buying a property, what does your area provide for the new couple, young parents, people with children and old age people.